dino115/oh-my-embed/README.md

 ## Usage

 ### Basics
-First of all you have to create a `OhMyEmbed::Crawler` object and with your desired providers.
+First of all you have to create a `OhMyEmbed::Crawler` object and register your desired providers.
-You can use all build-in providers at once, select only a few or mix them up with your custom providers.
+You can use all build-in providers, select only a few or mix them up with your custom providers.

 ```ruby
 # Crawler with all build-in providers (includes all classes you added to the OhMyEmbed::Providers module)